Institution: Theories of institutional change

 John Meyer and Brian Rowan were the first scholars to introduce institutional theory to inspect how organizations are shaped by their social and political environments and how they evolve in different ways.
 Other scholars like Paul DiMaggio and Walter Powell proposed one of the forms of institutional change shortly after: institutional isomorphism.
 There were three main proposals.
 The first one is the coercive process where organizations adopt changes consistent with their larger institution due to pressures from other organizations which they might depend on or be regulated by.

 Such examples include state mandates or supplier demands.
 The second one is the mimetic process where organizations adopt other organizations' practices to resolve internal uncertainty about their own actions or strategy.
 Lastly, it is the normative pressure where organizations adopt changes related to the professional environment like corporate changes or cultural changes in order to be consistent.

-In order to understand why some institutions persist and other institutions only appear in certain contexts, it is important to understand what drives institutional change.
+In order to understand why some institutions persist and other institutions only appear in certain contexts, it is important to understand what drives institutional change and the mechanisms by which it happens.
+Yuen Yuen Ang demonstrates that development is a co-evolutionary process in which the economy and institutions evolve together over time, through zigzag causal chains, rather than in a linear sequence.

 Acemoglu, Johnson and Robinson assert that institutional change is endogenous.
 They posit a framework for institutional change that is rooted in the distribution of resources across society and preexisting political institutions.
 These two factors determine de jure and de facto political power, respectively, which in turn defines this period's economic institutions and the next period's political institutions.
 Finally, the current economic institutions determine next period's distribution of resources and the cycle repeats.
 Douglass North attributes institutional change to the work of "political entrepreneurs", who see personal opportunities to be derived from a changed institutional framework.
 These entrepreneurs weigh the expected costs of altering the institutional framework against the benefits they can derive from the change.
 North describes the institutional change as a process that is extremely incremental, and that works through both formal and informal institutions.
 North also proposes that institutional change, inefficiencies, and economic stagnation can be attributed to the differences between institutions and organizations.
 This is because organizations are created to take advantage of the opportunities created by institutions and, as organizations evolve, these institutions are then altered.
 Overall, according to North, this institutional change would then be shaped by a lock-in symbiotic relationship between institutions and organizations and a feedback process by which the people in a society may perceive and react to these changes.
 Lipscomb argues that patterns of institutional change vary according to underlying characteristics of issue areas, such as network effects.
 North also offers an efficiency hypothesis, stating that relative price changes create incentives to create more efficient institutions.
 It is a utilitarian argument that assumes institutions will evolve to maximize overall welfare for economic efficiency.